Guiding You Through the Disability Maze

 It is not uncommon for vocational experts to state that there is “other work” a claimant could perform and that benefits should therefore not be paid.
 However, the opinion of the vocational expert is just that, and it may be refuted in the hearing.

 Challenging a vocational expert’s determination at an Alpharetta Social Security disability hearing requires certain preparation in order to succeed, though.
-To that end, many claimants find it helpful to work with an attorney experienced in appealing Social Security disability denials when at your SSDI hearing.
+To that end, many claimants find it helpful to work with an experienced Social Security disability hearing attorney.

 In order to meet the SSA’s qualifications to receive disability benefits, applicants must suffer a total disability that renders them unable to perform any “substantial gainful activity.”
 As part of the process of determining applicant eligibility, the SSA’s Office of Hearings Operations employs outside vocational professionals to review evidence and testify at hearings regarding an applicant’s ability to work.